 George Chidi, class of 2001, went on to get his MBA in Innovation and Entrepreneurship at Georgia Institute of Technology - Scheller College of Business in 2010.
 He is the founder of Neon Flag, a "competitive intelligence consultancy dedicated to hard-to-elicit primary market intelligence about its clients' competitors."

 Matt Clark, class of 2006, who was on the UMass Amherst cross-country team and now works for Admissions, is running again, having overcome some leg injuries.
 He placed 10th at the Rhody 5K Road Race in a field of 701 runners and clocked a personal best time.
 Read more...

-Sara Cody, class of 2010, is working as a science writer and managing editor at Boston University College of Engineering.
+Sara Cody, class of 2010, is is the Communications Officer/Scientific Writer in the Department of Brain and Cognitive Sciences at MIT.
 She is married to fellow UMass Journalism alum Jeffrey R. Larnard (class of 2010).